KelvinPrimo/angular-boilerplate-primo/README.md

 ```

 Access `http://localhost:4200/` in your browser to see the running application.

-## How to Contribute
-Thank you for your interest in contributing to this project!
-Please read the `CONTRIBUTING.md` file for details on our code of conduct and the process for submitting Pull Requests.

-## Pull Request Template
-To standardize contributions, we use a predefined Pull Request template.
-Make sure to follow the template when submitting your contributions.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.